damiancipolat/js-repo-versions/README.md

  - Group: Are the projects from a specific group, example the-matrix/ms-api, in this case set the value in "name" field.
  - User: Are the projects from a specific user, in this case set the value in "name" field.
  - All: Are all the visible projects from this token, is'nt necessary to use the "name" field.

+1. Lists can be nested
+    * Four spaces
+        - Eight spaces
+            + Twelve spaces
+2. And back